CDaniel465/PMT-Prototyp/README.md

 # PMT-Prototyp
 ## INFO
-DB is for the assosiation!
+DB is for the Assosiations!
 <br>
 RegisterBuga23 is where the actual code is!
 <br>